thomasvincent/assemblyline/README.md

 ## Understanding how it works

 Most of the functions provided by this library are meant to run inside a Kubernetes or Openshift pod.
 Those pods are managed by the [kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin).
 This library abstracts the pipeline capabilities of [kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) so that it makes it easier to use.
-So for example when you need to use a pod with maven capabilities instead of defining something like:
+So for example when you need to use a pod with gradle capabilities instead of defining something like:

-    podTemplate(label: 'maven-node', containers: [
+    podTemplate(label: 'gradle-node', containers: [
-        containerTemplate(name: 'maven', image: 'maven:3.3.9-jdk-8-alpine', ttyEnabled: true, command: 'cat') ],
+        containerTemplate(name: 'gradle', image: 'gradle:3.3.9-jdk-8-alpine', ttyEnabled: true, command: 'cat') ],
       volumes: [secretVolume(secretName: 'shared-secrets', mountPath: '/etc/shared-secrets')]) {

-        node('maven-node') {
+        node('gradle-node') {
-            container(name: 'maven') {
+            container(name: 'gradle') {
                 ...
             }
         }
       }

-You can just use the mavenTemplate provided by this library:
+You can just use the gradleTemplate provided by this library:

-    mavenTemplate(label: 'mylabel') {
+    gradleTemplate(label: 'mylabel') {
         node('mylabel') {
-            container(name: 'maven') {
+            container(name: 'gradle') {
               ...
             }
         }
     }

-or for ease of use you can directly reference the mavenNode:
+or for ease of use you can directly reference the gradleNode:

-    mavenNode {
+    gradleNode {
-        container(name: 'maven') {
+        container(name: 'gradle') {
             ...
         }
     }